Mikask1/Wynncraft-Lootrun-Bot-Experimental/README.md

 - OCR gets coordinates off your screen (use F3)
 - Calculates the distance and how much you need to rotate
 - Walks to the destination

+FAQ:
+- Lootrun is a term for opening chests in a given route in Wynncraft
+- Lootrun is a very repetitive task but still needs quite a bit of decision making since it's an open world with enemies